weaveworks-experiments/docker2kube/README.md

 Go:

 * _from_ a Docker image for a program that runs on a port
-* _to_ the simplest Kubernetes possible config for that program
+* _to_ the simplest possible Kubernetes config that runs that program

 In more technical words: